evanwill/refine-lessons/openrefine-urls.md

 {% include figure.html caption="GREL forEach expression" filename="refine-foreach.png" %}

-And add another new column from *parse* named *last* to represent the final couplet lines using:
+Add another new column from *parse* named *last* to represent the final couplet lines using:

 ```
 forEach(value.split("<br />"),lines,lines.trim()).slice(-3).join("\n")
 ```

 Finally, numeric columns can be added using the `length()` function.
-Create new columns from the *text* column with the names and expressions below:
+Create new columns from *text* with the names and expressions below:

 - characters, `value.length()`
 - lines, `value.split(/\n/).length()`